-An example would be if they hit a case where their client needs assistance finding tenants for the property but no one wants to move into it- this could mean changing some features on the house so people want to live there (e.g., adding more windows).
+An example would be if they hit a case where their client needs assistance finding tenants for the property but no one wants to move into it- this could mean changing some features on the house so people want to live there (e.g., adding more windows or an outdoor patio).
 They communicate the price for free and with honesty.

 The value of a home may not be determined by its price and life.
 For a successful sale, the real estate agent must search for solutions to issues within the community.

 Another key quality of a successful agent is personal motivation.
 Agents who are not self-sufficient may find themselves getting stuck in bad situations because they cannot figure out how to keep going.

 An example would be if someone’s client wants them to take care of finding tenants for their house but the person doesn’t know any good places where people want to live.

 This can mean reaching out to colleagues and asking if they have any contacts or ideas and following up with those leads until one work (e.g., after contacting eight different prospects, one finally accepted).

 You need to remember that just because you are working under a broker, you are not an employee.
 You are your own boss and no one will force you to work.
 For you to walk up every day and go out there to look for business, you must be self-motivated and be disciplined.

 There is no denying that a self-motivated client has a better chance to meet more people, build more networks and earn more money.